-- 1. Compliance with government mandates; - investment in activities that have positive social or environmental impacts; - 3.
+- 1. Compliance with government mandates; - The financial system has enabled externalisation and 2.
+The financial return that can be generated from investment in activities that have positive social or environmental impacts; - 3.
 Reducing the risk that social and environmental breakdown present to the activities supported by the financial sector and the loss of revenue this could incur; and - 4.
 The possibility that decisions in the financial system are driven by more than financial calculations, and instead also reflect goals such as contributing to social and environmental benefit.

-These will resonate and be more (or less) compelling to different people in the financial industry depending on the nature of their work, their background and world view, and the governance of the institutions they work become an agent of transformation, it needs to be spurred more by the fourth motivation than compelled by the first three.
+These will resonate and be more (or less) compelling to different people in the financial industry depending on the nature of their work, their background and world view, and the governance of the institutions they work Such realities can become opportunities for in.
+In time, however, if the financial system is to truly become an agent of transformation, it needs to be spurred more by the fourth motivation than compelled by the first three.